 While these sights are all individually amazing, it could take an entire day to tour the district, so you’ll only have time for the most important one – Buda Castle.

-The castle is at the south end of the Castle District and is the perfect starting point to explore Budapest in 24 hours.
-It’s early in the day, so the castle at the top of Castle Hill shouldn’t be too crowded.
+The castle is at the south end of the district and is the perfect starting point to explore Budapest in 24 hours.
+It’s early in the day, so the hill shouldn’t be too crowded.

 Marching your way up the steep steps in front of the castle is considered one of the top things to do & see in Budapest.
 When you get to the top, just outside the main building, turn around and gaze out at the rest of the city.

-From the top of Castle Hill, you can see most of the older parts of the city and up and down the Danube.
+From the top of Castle Hill, you can see most of the older parts of Budapest and up and down the Danube.
 The surrounding area is equally impressive.
-Spend a few minutes touring the grounds, including the Castle Garden Bazaar.
+Spend a few minutes touring the grounds, including the Castle Garden Bazaar and the Fisherman’s Bastion.

 The renovated 19th-century complex contains many theatres and exhibition halls built in the neo-renaissance style.
 You’ll also find a wide selection of restaurants, such as Marvelosa Restaurant.